-WRESTLING (B) Participate in 50% of regular season matches; finish first or runner-up in Conference or Sectional.
+WRESTLING (B/G) Participate in 50% of regular season matches; finish first or runner-up in Conference or qualify for the regional.

 B=Boys Sport G=Girls Sport

 The athlete must complete the season as a team member.
 The season ends with the completion of the team's awards program.
 Consideration will be given in the event of an injury received in competition or practice.